-Each year in August, all resident hall advisors attend training with the Director of Student Life, Conduct, and Safety, where they are taught about MACU's emergency procedures, the Violence Against Women Act, and warning signs of domestic violence, dating violence, and stalking.
+Each year in August, all resident hall advisors attend training in which they are taught about MACU's emergency procedures, the Violence Against Women Act, and warning signs of domestic violence, dating violence, and stalking.

 Mid-America Christian University prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking, as defined in the Definitions section of this report.
 Mid-America Christian University further prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking, as defined under Oklahoma law.